 When detected early, stomach cancer is operable and curable.
 However, advanced stomach cancer is difficult to treat, and the treatment focuses on slowing down its progress.

 Helicobacter pylori infections are known to increase the risk of stomach cancer.
 Other risk factors include obesity, smoking, carcinogen-rich diet and advanced age.

 Stomach cancer typically does not present early symptoms.
 Its symptoms can be deceptively similar to those of benign stomach conditions, such as stomach ulcer or gastritis.
 Stomach cancer is often not detected until the tumor has spread through the stomach wall or metastasised to nearby lymph nodes or other organs.

-Possible symptoms of stomach cancer include stomach pain, vomiting, diarrhoea, loss of appetite, weight loss and various digestive disturbances or swelling of the stomach after a meal.
-These symptoms are usually related to advanced cancer.
+Possible symptoms of stomach cancer include stomach pain and various digestive disturbances, such as vomiting, diarrhoea, loss of appetite and weight loss or swelling of the stomach after a meal.
+These symptoms are often related to advanced cancer.

-Stomach cancer typically spreads to surrounding tissues (the pancreas, diaphragm, underside of the liver, abdominal wall and lymph nodes) or through blood circulation to the liver, lungs and bones.
+As it grows, a cancerous stomach tumor may spread to the surrounding tissues (the pancreas, diaphragm, underside of the liver, abdominal wall), via lymphatic vessels to the lymph nodes or through blood circulation to the liver, lungs and bones.